 With MATLAB, you can define a model using data from your industrial smart machine.
 You can also use Simulink to create a physics-based model using multi-domain modeling tools.
 Both data-driven and physics-based models can be tuned with data from the operating asset to act as a digital twin.
 These digital twins can be used for prediction, what-if simulations, anomaly detection, fault isolation, and more.

 MATLAB programs or Simulink models can be deployed on the edge, asset, or cloud.
 For desktop, server, on-premise, or cloud applications, you can generate run-time executables, components, or containers.
 For embedded devices, you can automatically generate C/C++, Verilog/VHDL, or GPU code.
-Explore and test where the algorithms of your IoT system should run – whether it is a time-critical control loop that should run at the asset or edge, or a big data analytic that should run at an on-premises data center or the cloud.
+Explore and test where the algorithms of your IoT system should run – whether it is a time-critical control loop that should run at the asset or edge, big data analytics that should run at an on-premises data center, or Monte Carlo simulations that should run on the cloud.

 ThingSpeak: A MATLAB Enabled IoT Platform